mesbaulislamrony/java-exercises/README.md

-# Java Programming - Full Course Module (1-12)
+# Java Programming - Full Course Modules

 This course serves as a comprehensive guide to learning Java programming.
-It contains 12 modules that will teach you everything from basic concepts of Java to advanced topics.
+It contains some modules that will teach you everything from basic concepts of Java to advanced topics.

 ---

-## 1. Introduction to Java and Setup
+## Introduction to Java and Setup

 ### Theory